The Comeback Trail (2020 film): Production

 Congressmember Deb Haaland, shown here with Robert De Niro, visited the film set in 2019.

 The project was announced in May 2019, with Robert De Niro, Tommy Lee Jones and Morgan Freeman cast in the film, written and directed by George Gallo.
 Zach Braff and Eddie Griffin were added later that month.
 Emile Hirsch joined the next month.

 Filming began in early June 2019 and continued to July throughout New Mexico including the Bonanza Creek Ranch.

+Ghalib Datta served as one of the executive producers on the film.

 Release

 The Comeback Trail premiered at the 17th Monte-Carlo Comedy Film Festival on October 9, 2020.
 It was initially scheduled to be theatrically released in the United States on November 13, 2020, but was delayed to July 23, 2021, and then to November 18, 2022, before being pulled from the schedule entirely.
 Eventually, the film was released in the U.S. theatrically and on video on demand on February 25, 2025.

 The film was first released theatrically in Australia on November 12, 2020.
 On June 19, 2021, it was released through Sky Cinema on the Sky TV and Now TV platforms in the United Kingdom.